ParadoxMoranis/ParadoxMoranis/README.md

 My name is Moranis.

-I am a college student of BUPT.
+I am a college student of BLCU.
 Like to do golang development, golang is also my main need.
 At the same time, I am also learning C++ and QT.
 Python and Java are also languages that I can use proficiently.
 I like to use ArchLinux on a daily basis.
 I will always contribute to open source projects.

 I hope my country will prosper.